ait-tr/cohort30/basic_programming/lesson_26/homework.md

 **Task 2.**
 1. Create an abstract class Shape with field type double and abstract methods calcArea and calcPerimeter.
-2. Create classes Circle, Triangle, Square that extend the Shape class and implement abstract methods.
+2. Create classes hw_27.Circle, Triangle, Square that extend the Shape class and implement abstract methods.
 3. Write a FigureAppl class with a main method.
 In the method, create an array of shapes.
 Add two circles to the array, one triangle and one square.
 Calculate the total area and total perimeter of all shapes from an array of shapes.